Brand System / Email marketing / small-business software / 2001-present

 The brand voice mattered because the category could have felt cold.
 Mailchimp made the task feel approachable without hiding the mechanics.

-Mailchimp belongs in the archive because it shows how tone and workflow can make software less scary.
+Mailchimp belongs in Grow Your Brand because it shows how tone and workflow can make software less scary.

 For operators, the lesson is to remove the embarrassment around first use.